goto-eof/europea-library-google-books-api-emulator/README.md

 This solution belongs to the [Europea Library](https://github.com/goto-eof/europea-library-server) project.
-This software is an simulator of Google Books API, used to test Europea Library Server application.
+This software is a simulator of Google Books API, used to test Europea Library Server application.